 The salary schedules set forth in APPENDIX C shall apply for the duration of this Agreement.

-Effective January 1, 2015, the positions of Firefighter/EMT and Firefighter/Paramedic will receive an increase of 1.94%; and the positions of Lieutenant and Captain will receive an increase of 2.74%.
-Upon ratification of this Agreement, the position of Captain will receive an additional 1.5% increase in recognition of a decrease in the Village's contribution to deferred compensation.
+Effective January 1, 2025, the positions of Probationary Firefighter and Firefighter/Paramedic will receive an increase of 3.49%; and the position of Lieutenant will receive an increase of 4.26%.
+Top pay for the position of Captain will be set at 5% above Lieutenant top pay.

-Effective January 1, 2016, the positions of Firefighter/EMT and Firefighter/Paramedic will receive an increase of 2.5%; and the positions of Lieutenant and Captain will receive an increase of 2.49%.
+Effective January 1, 2026, the positions of Probationary Firefighter and Firefighter/Paramedic will receive an increase of 3.511%; and the position of Lieutenant will receive an increase of 3.218%.
+Top pay for the position of Captain will be set at 5% above Lieutenant top pay.

-Effective January 1, 2017, the positions of Firefighter/EMT and Firefighter/Paramedic will receive an increase of 2.5% and the positions of Lieutenant and Captain will receive an increase of 2.5%.
+Effective July 1, 2026, the positions of Probationary Firefighter and Firefighter/Paramedic will receive an increase of 0.58%; and the position of Lieutenant will receive an increase of 0.45%.
+Top pay for the position of Captain will be set at 5% above Lieutenant top pay.

-Salary adjustments for Firefighter/EMT and Firefighter/Paramedic will be based on the adjustment necessary to reach midpoint (i.e., median) salaries of top step Firefighter/Paramedic pay, or traditional equivalent, amongst the listed comparable communities including extra paramedic, Firefighter III/Advanced Firefighter, and/or HazMat Operations pay where applicable compared to the then current Palatine Firefighter/Paramedic Step 8 pay.
+The parties agree to re-open the contract, on or about October 1, of the year before the affected salary year, for the sole purpose of negotiating the middle salary between the #3 and #4 top pay comparable communities, to be effective January 1, 2027 and January 1, 2028.
+The parties agree to use salaries or comparable data for comparable communities effective as of June 30, of the salary year, to determine "middle salary."
+Comparable communities with unsettled wage terms for 2027 and 2028 shall be assumed to have received a 2.75% increase.
+Salary adjustments for Probationary Firefighter and Firefighter/Paramedic will be based on the adjustment necessary to reach the middle salary between #3 and #4 top step Firefighter/Paramedic pay, or traditional equivalent, amongst the listed comparable communities including extra paramedic, Firefighter III/Advanced Firefighter, and/or HazMat Operations pay where applicable compared to the then current Palatine Firefighter/Paramedic Step 8 pay.
 All other steps in the pay table will be adjusted accordingly.

-Salary adjustments for Lieutenant and Captain steps will be based on the adjustment necessary to reach the midpoint (i.e., median) salaries of top step Lieutenant pay, or traditional equivalent, amongst the listed comparable communities including extra Fire Officer I pay where applicable compared to the then current Palatine Lieutenant Step 8 pay.
+Salary adjustments for Lieutenant steps will be based on the adjustment necessary to reach the middle salary between #3 and #4 top step Lieutenant pay, or traditional equivalent, amongst the listed comparable communities including extra Fire Officer I pay where applicable compared to the then current Palatine Lieutenant Step 8 pay.
 All other steps in the pay table will be adjusted accordingly.